viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 **X.Z.1 In general [expected.general]**

-This subclause describes class template expected that represents expected objects.
+This sub-clause describes class template expected that represents expected objects.
 An `expected<T,E>` object is an object that contains the storage for another object and manages the lifetime of this contained object `T`, alternatively it could contain the storage for another unexpected object `E`.
 The contained object may not be initialized after the expected object has been initialized, and may not be destroyed before the expected object has been destroyed.
 The initialization state of the contained object is tracked by the expected object.

 **X.Z.2 Header `<experimental/expected>` synopsis [expected.synop]**